junxit/us-congress-code/title-42/chapter-7/sec-1395eee.md

     - **(B)** *Considerations* In issuing such regulations, the Secretary shall—
       - **(i)** take into account the differences between populations served and benefits provided under this section and under part C (or, for periods before January 1, 1999, section 1395mm of this title) and section 1396b(m) of this title;
       - **(ii)** not include any requirement that conflicts with carrying out PACE programs under this section; and
-      - **(iii)** not include any requirement restricting the proportion of enrollees who are eligible for benefits under this subchapter or subchapter XIX of this chapter.
+      - **(iii)** not include any requirement restricting the proportion of enrollees who are eligible for benefits under this subchapter or subchapter XIX.
   - **(4)** *Construction* Nothing in this subsection shall be construed as preventing the Secretary from including in regulations provisions to ensure the health and safety of individuals enrolled in a PACE program under this section that are in addition to those otherwise provided under paragraphs (2) and (3).
 - **(g)** *Waivers of requirements* With respect to carrying out a PACE program under this section, the following requirements of this subchapter (and regulations relating to such requirements) are waived and shall not apply:
   - **(1)** Section 1395d of this title, insofar as it limits coverage of institutional services.